Tire Blowout: Common Causes and How To Prevent Them

 Factors Leading to Tire Blowout

-Five factors at least lead to a tire blowout including tire underinflation, vehicle overload, poor tire condition (aged tire, uneven tread wear, bald tread, cracks, and blisters), high speed, and road hazards.
+Five factors at least lead to a tire blowout, including tire underinflation, vehicle overload, poor tire condition (aged tire, uneven tread wear, bald tread, cracks, and blisters), high speed, and road hazards.

 Tire Underinflation